alexandrughinea/prompt-chainmail-ts/README.md

 ### Security Reviews

 Detailed security analysis and implementation reviews for each rivet can be found in the [`src/rivets/`](src/rivets/) directory.
-Each rivet includes comprehensive test coverage and security considerations documented in their respective folders.
+Each rivet includes test coverage and security considerations documented in their respective folders.

 ### Rivet Signature
 ```typescript